charmoniumQ/wf-reg-test/docs/icse_nier.md

 Software collapse is not a significant problem in some domains; it is acceptable if Google returns slightly different results one day to the next.
 But in the scientific domain, software collapse could manifest as irreproducible[^1] results, which not only undermine long-term credibility of science but also hinder its day-to-day operations.

-[^1]: In this article, we use Claerbout's terminology [@claerbout_electronic_1992].
-"Reproducibility" means that one can use the same code in a different computational environment to get the same result [DSK: this defition is a bit loose].
+[^1]: In this article, we use Claerbout's terminology to define reproducibility [@claerbout_electronic_1992]: one can use the same code in a different computational environment to get the same result [DSK: this defition is a bit loose].
 If the execution does not terminate successfully, one can consider the error as "the result"; if code crashes in one environment and succeeds in another, that would count as an irreproducibility.
 Reproducibility is called "replicability" by some authors; see Plesser [@plesser_reproducibility_2018] for a discussion of terminology.

 <!-- TODO: define bit-by-bit comparison, exact semantic comparison, approximate semantic comparison, and no-crash comparison.
 This study primarily deals with no-crash reproducibility and bit-by-bit repeatability, that is whether anyone can run the code without it crashing, and whether they can get identical results. -->